ethyreal/PlanningPoker/README.md

 ## Project Goals

 1. Create a non trivial app using MVC as given by apple.
 Build up "massive view controllers" or at least tightly coupled.
-They shoudl have the following inside each UIViewController:
+They should have the following inside each UIViewController:
     - Model/Business
     - Navigation/Routing
     - Networking